 When students read the sonnets of Shakespeare and Spenser, they are little aware that the tradition of courtly love they celebrate comes via Provencal and the troubadours (derived from taraba, Arabic for "to sing") from Arab traditions of love, music and poetry.
 When our male student gets down on one knee while proposing to his fair lady, he might do well to remember this.

 On a clear night, with a telescope on the dormitory rooftop, our students can watch stars, many of which still carry Arabic names.
 This might be a fitting closure to a day in the life of our students, who, more likely than not, remain Eurocentric in their understanding of world history, little aware of the multifarious bonds that connect their lives to different parts of the Orient.

-M. Shahid Alam is Professor of Economics, Northeastern University, Boston.
+M. Shahid Alam is a Professor of Economics, at Northeastern University, Boston.
 He is the author of Israeli Exceptionalism: The Destabilizing Logic of Zionism (Palgrave Macmillan: 2009).
 E-mail:w [email protected]